Untitled

 Missing & Late Work Policy

-In preparation for a class, you will be assigned either PREP or APPLY learning activities. that will be published on Fridays (after the class).
-Please, note that most deadlines will be Thursdays at 2:50 pm.
-In other words, assignments will be locked 10 minutes before the class), so make sure you have enough time to complete them.
+In preparation for a class, you will be assigned either PREP or APPLY learning activities.
+These activities will be announced in class and published on Tuesdays (after the class).

 Late work will not be accepted, especially with PREP activities.
-However, you can discuss with me submitting late work under the APPLY category, or resubmitting improved work.
+It makes no sense to unlock an activity, especially if the answer has already been published.
+However, you can discuss with me submitting late work under the APPLY category or resubmitting improved work.

 Accessibility Services for Students with Disabilities: